"So do you think you could eventually marry this girl?"

 As unfair as it might seem, this phenomenon is more damaging to woman than men.
 For many men, the honest answer to the priest's second question is that they want their girlfriend for her beauty and, in most cases, for sex.
 In many relationships, men don't get emotionally invested - they just get laid for a while.
 If the girl gets attached in the process, it just means the breakup will be messier.
 Even when a man does get emotionally invested, it usually occurs more slowly and to a lesser degree.
 Sound familiar?
 If the countless e-mails I get from readers, or my female friends' stories and my own experience are any indication, you know what I am talking about.

 Relationships are tough.
 Breakups are no joke.
-You can only attach and separate yourself from a man so many times before you affect or even lose your ability to do so due to emotional scarring.
 Yes, the initial thrill of a new relationship is exciting, but each time that excitement grows less and less because you grow accustomed to it.
-You gradually throw away the innocence that allows for deep emotional attachment to a single partner, in exchange for a series of brief, shallower attachments that chip away at your ability to build something permanent.
+You gradually throw away the innocence that allows for deep emotional attachment to a single partner, in exchange for a series of brief, shallower attachments that cause you to raise your defenses against something permanent.
 What doesn't end in permanency is bound to end in heartbreak, and if you eventually want to get married, you are doing yourself a disservice by ignoring that fact in the interest of "not over-thinking it" or "living in the moment."
 While emotional risk is important and necessary in order to find someone you really connect with, dating with no objective is nothing short of reckless.

 So before you get involved with someone new, make sure you know what you are looking for - and more importantly for women, what he is looking for.
 Know what you want from him, and make sure he is on the same page.
 If you both just want to hook up, great.
 If you both need a quick rebound, go for it.
 If you both want someone to settle down with, count yourself lucky.
 But if you don't know what you want or he doesn't share your motivations, you risk wasting your most eligible years, sustaining emotional damage, and giving away a piece of yourself that you then can't offer to the man you do stay with.